 Comodo AEP with Secure Auto-Containment

-In Comodo AEP with Secure Auto-Containment, user productivity is sustained, while zero-day threats and advanced persistent threats are effectively blocked, making it the only cyber-security solution for successful unknown files blocking.
+In Comodo Advanced Endpoint Protection with Secure Auto-Containment, user productivity is sustained, while zero-day threats and advanced persistent threats are effectively blocked, making it the only cyber-security solution for successful unknown files blocking.